 Contaminated water can damage your North Des Plaines, IL, home in a variety of ways, from mold growth to ruined building materials.
 One thing that you may not necessarily expect is a lingering odor.
 If this has become a problem for you and the smell is lasting longer than you anticipated, some of the following may help.

 1. Wash or Removed Affected Belongings Sewage loss and flooding both involve highly contaminated water that can fill your home.
 This water can easily be absorbed by porous materials, like upholstered furniture, stuffed toys, clothing, and carpeting.
 If these are not cleaned, the odor will remain.
 Some items may need to be thrown out if you are unable to clean them thoroughly.
 2. Clean Surfaces Hard surfaces are easier to clean but can still contribute to a bad odor if it was not scrubbed properly after coming into contact with floodwater.
 With these items, a cloth and antibacterial cleaner should be able to get the job done.
 3. Check For Mold If you have had water damage in your house, then it is possible that you have some mold growth as well.
 This fungus can grow and spread in as little as a day when provided with the right conditions, which include plenty of moisture.
 A mold remediation specialist can inspect your home for growth and perform removal if necessary.
 4. Use an Air Filter Sometimes, you may still be noticing a bad odor even after thoroughly cleaning your home.
 If this happens, then the smell might be lingering in the air.
 Using an air filter or cleaner can help in this case.
 This equipment removes bacteria and other contaminants from the air, eliminating the source of the odor.
 Bad smells after flooding or plumbing backups are often caused by mold growth and contaminants carried by the water.
 If you remove these from the building, then the odor will most likely go with it.
-Make sure to thoroughly clean your home to reduce the chances of further damage.
+Make sure to thoroughly clean your home or business to reduce the chances of any further damage.

 A burn is a special type of wound and requires a specific treatment protocol